An easy mousse-like dessert made with whipped cream, fresh strawberries, and chopped chocolate.

-Looking for a last-minute sweet treat to serve your Valentine?
+Looking for a sweet treat to serve your Valentine?
 Look no further!
-I have a simple and light, yet elegant dessert to share with you, one that’s sure to please without making a mess of your kitchen, and won’t leave you feeling too guilty afterwards.
+This strawberry chocolate “fool” is simple and light, yet elegant.
+Plus, it won’t leave you feeling too guilty afterwards.

-It involves three main ingredients— strawberries, chocolate and whipped cream.
+It involves three main ingredients— strawberries, chocolate, and whipped cream.
 It takes just 5 minutes to make (plus some chilling time).
-And nothing says romance quite like strawberries and chocolate.
+And nothing says romance quite like strawberries and chocolate, am I right?

 - 2 cups (240 grams) strawberries, sliced